-On 26 March 2001, the Birmingham Post-Herald published an article written by Sara Foss, where one can read:
+On 26 March 2001, the Birmingham Post-Herald published an article ("Faith or Folly?") written by Sara Foss, where one can read:

 Accusations of brainwashing and money laundering plague an area religious group as some unhappy members leave.
 Terry Colafrancesco started Caritas in Shelby County in 1987 to promote the experience of Medjugorje, the Eastern European village where six youngsters reported seeing the Virgin Mary.

 Today, Caritas has grown into a multimillion-dollar enterprise, complete with families who live there year-round, a travel agency that offers trips to Medjugorje in Bosnia-Herzegovina, a publishing arm and even a farm. [....]
 Terry has always had the philosophy that he doesn't respond to people who say bad things about him, said Birmingham attorney Joseph Ritchey, who does legal work for Caritas.
 In his mind, if he were to respond to criticism [...] he's giving credibility to anything they have to complain about. [....]
 I don't think there's anything terrible going on out there.
 If I did, I wouldn't represent them. [....]